Dung24-6/Dung24-6/README.md

 _**Laughter is not at all a bad beginning for a friendship, and it is far the best ending for one.**_

 Oscar Wilde

+_**To listen well is as powerful a means of communication and influence as to talk well.**_

+John Marshall